Rescuing stray dogs who face euthanasia having served their statutory time in the council pound.

 Without the support from our donations we would not be able to continue our rescue work, you have helped save hundreds of dogs to date.

 To make a donation to help us continue our work please click on the link below.

-PLEASE NOTE – we DO NOT take owner reliquishments.
-We have received so very many calls for people wanting to “get rid” of their dogs for various reasons recently.
+PLEASE NOTE – we DO NOT take owner relinquishments.
+We have received so many calls from people wanting to “get rid” of their dogs for various reasons recently.
 Our purpose is to save the lives of dogs at immediate risk of being put to sleep that are on “death row” and strays that have not been claimed, namely those in the council pounds.

 Please also refer to the RSPCA’s advice on unwanted pets